conlin-matt/SurfRCaT/docs/tutorials.md

 ---

 # Tutorial 1- Quantify morphology with a pre-exisiting camera #
-In this tutorial, we will calibrate a pre-existing surfcam on the east coast of Florida and rectify some of its imagery in order to determine the dimensions of a unique morphological feature.
+In this tutorial, we will calibrate a pre-existing surfcam on the east coast of Florida and rectify some of its imagery in order to extract potentially useful geophysical information.
 This tutorial is intended to get you familiar with the primary facilities and nuances of SurfRCaT in terms of calibrating a camera and then rectifying its imagery for geophysical applications.
 It is also intented to illustrate many of the considerations for using imagery from recreational cameras for research-purposes.
-The video used in this example can be downloaded from [here](https://www.dropbox.com/s/hxsmi56io98ozxr/StLucie_202005120849.mp4?dl=1).
+The video used in this example, from a camera overlooking Jupiter Inlet, FL at approximately 5 pm on March 6 2020, can be downloaded from [here](https://www.dropbox.com/s/hxsmi56io98ozxr/StLucie_202005120849.mp4?dl=1).

 > **NOTE**
 >